cpeachLBNL/UCI_HAR/CodeBook.md

 ##Tidy Data Set 1:
 The first tidy data set consist of 1 file:  <b>MeanStd.txt</b>
 This data set is 10299 rows and 89 columns.
 The values in each column are various measures per subject and activity.
+The values are obtained by combining all of the column s of data in train and test data (subject, y, and X) , and then combining the rows on train and test data to create 1 single data frame.
+A column for activityLabels was then added by matching ID’s to labels form activity_labels.txt.

 The original dataset was subsetted down to 89 columns by selecting only those those columns containing either the words: "mean" or "std", representing the mean and standard deviation of each measurement.
 These columns were then renamed to enhance readability using the following rules:<br\>
 1)  Syntactically valid R names were created using the make.names() function.<br\>